 - how to upload the artwork to Workspace

-Please be sure to read our design tips, and if you have questions email firstname.lastname@example.org
+Please be sure to read our design tips below, and if you have questions email email@example.com

-To create an embossing block we need a flattened, 100% black vector file.
+To create an embossing block we need outlined, 100% black vector file.
 If someone else is creating the artwork please ask them to supply in that format.
-If you’re doing it yourself you may need to convert the artwork to vector format from a bitmap file or an actual drawing.
-(Instead of bitmaps, vector files consist of mathematically defined lines and curves, or “paths”.)

 Embossing template sizes